How do cyber attacks usually start in small businesses?

 The aim is often to make the user take an action.
 That action may be entering a password, approving a sign in prompt, opening an attachment, calling a number, making a payment, or visiting a page that collects account details.

-Recent UK breach reporting continues to show phishing as a major issue for businesses.
+UK breach reporting has repeatedly identified phishing as an important issue for businesses.
 This matters because phishing is not only a technical problem.
 It relies on timing, trust, pressure, familiarity and the fact that people are trying to get work done.

 A familiar platform does not automatically make a message safe.
 Some phishing campaigns use trusted services, document links, website builders, workflow tools or cloud hosted pages to make the request appear more credible.
 A warning about an account closure, copyright complaint, verification review, recruitment message or security alert should still be verified through a separate trusted source before entering passwords, approving sign in prompts, uploading identification, or sharing recovery information.